meejah/txtorcon/docs/hacking.rst

 Contributions
 =============

-You can help contribute to txtorcon by filing bugs, reporting success stories or by adding a feature or fixing a bug.
+You can help contribute to txtorcon by reporting bugs, sending success stories, by adding a feature or fixing a bug.
 Even asking that "silly" question helps me with documentation writing.

 .. _contact info: